Michael-debug-dotcom/formula_1_analysis/README.md

 Welcome to the F1 Power BI repo!
 This project uses Power BI to analyze Formula 1 racing data.
 First analyzed and cleaned in Python.
 You'll find interactive visuals and reports on race outcomes, driver stats, team rankings, and more.

+Data extracted from Kaggle: https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020

-We use public Formula 1 data, including:
+I use public Formula 1 data, including:
 - 2024 race results and stats
 - Driver stats